 The Cwmbran Drive/Greenforge Way Gap

 The most challenging restoration problem is where the Cwmbran Development Corporation removed 500m of canal to build a section of Cwmbran Drive and Greenforge Way.
-With a navigable culvert already on place Commercial Street, and an identified route existing for a 400m length of new canal channel atop the high Cwmbran Drive retaining wall, it leaves the last 100m with the biggest challenge, that of bridging Greenforge Way.
+There is already a navigable culvert in place in Commercial Street.
+An identified route exists for a 400m length of new canal channel on top of the high Cwmbran Drive retaining wall.
+This leaves the last 100m as the biggest challenge, that of bridging Greenforge Way.
 A simple bridging aqueduct is not possible as it would not allow sufficient headroom for road traffic.
-Several solutions have been proposed, from an innovate combined aqueduct and lock system, to the construction of a tunnel.
+Several solutions have been proposed, from an innovative combined aqueduct and lock system, to the construction of a tunnel.
 Our vision would be to construct a feature that would attract visitors to the canal and Cwmbran.
 The Falkirk Wheel and The Kelpies artwork in Scotland are good examples of where iconic canal structures can spawn a tourist attraction.

 More information about this project can be found on our Proposed Ty Coch Waterway Park page.

 A navigable canal will need a secure mooring basin near its southern terminus at Newport.
 A possible site has been identified next to the fishing lakes at Bettws.
 The basin could be a base for a holiday boat hire company and private boats.
 An engineering viability study commissioned by Newport City Council was undertaken in 2006.
 The proposal would be a low-key, secure facility with no access for the general public.